 The iNZightVIT project is led by Professor Chris Wild from the Department of Statistics at the University of Auckland.
 He comes up with the big (and small) ideas that make iNZight intuitive and easy to learn.
+Since 2018, Andrew Sporle from McDonaldSporle Ltd has contributed ideas and funding support for extending iNZight's capabilities for use in research and official statistics.

 Tom started working on iNZight in 2013, and is currently the main developer and maintainer.
 He has worked on all of the iNZight packages to varying degrees.
 Tom is currently studying towards a PhD in Statistics here at the University of Auckland.